bahorn/littletriage/README.md

 Tool to generate "triage" reports on crashing testcases.
 So like things from your fuzzer, etc.

+## Dependencies

+The only non-default dependency this uses is `rypc`, to communicate with a child GDB instance.

 ## Usage

 First, create a working script with: